Online Marketing Consultant: What They Do, What It Costs, and How to Find the Right One

 What is a growth partner in business?+

 A growth partner in business is an external team or individual that takes strategic and operational responsibility for growing a company’s revenue.
-They work alongside the internal team, owning both strategy and execution across marketing, sales, and growth initiatives.
+They work alongside the internal team with strong analytical skills and time management, owning both strategy and execution across marketing, sales, and growth initiatives.
 The key distinction from a traditional agency is accountability: a growth partner is measured against commercial outcomes, not activity or deliverables.

 What does “growth partner” mean?+